Ibsciss/zend-soap-service-provider/README.md

 );
 ```

-You have access to you instances with the two services :
+You have access to your instances with the two services :
 * `soap.clients`
 * `soap.servers`